meltyourface/blank/posts/Serpent-of-Eden/The-Ritual-of-Serpent-Eden-Seeking-Wisdom-Transformation/index.md

 ## The Rite of the Serpent of Eden

-Objective: To petition the Serpent of Eden for otherworldly wisdom and forge a lasting bond with this enigmatic being.
+**Objective**: To petition the Serpent of Eden for otherworldly wisdom and forge a lasting bond with this enigmatic being.

 ### I. Preparations: